AvaAvarai/Dynamic_Coordinates_Vis_System/README.md

 ## Software Issues

-If you encounter any difficulties with the software please submit an issue with screenshots of the behavior occurring and explanation of the expected behavior.
+If you encounter any problems with the software please submit an issue with screenshots of the behavior occurring and system used.

-## Key Publications
+## Publications Supported

+[1] Williams A., Kovalerchuk B., Representation Learning with Visual Knowledge Discovery, Human Computer Interaction International 2025 to be published as proceedings in Springer.

-- **[Preprint] Synthetic Data Generation and Automated Multidimensional Data Labeling for AI/ML in General and Circular Coordinates** by Alice Williams and Dr. Boris Kovalerchuk
+[2] Williams A., Kovalerchuk B., Synthetic Data Generation and Automated Multidimensional Data Labeling for AI/ML in General and Circular Coordinates, 2024 28th International Conference Information Visualisation (IV), pp.272-279, 2024, IEEE.
+Arxiv:2409.02079

-- **[Interpretable Machine Learning for Self-Service High-Risk Decision-Making](https://arxiv.org/abs/2205.04032)** by Charles Recaido and Dr. Boris Kovalerchuk
+[3] Recaido C., Kovalerchuk B., Interpretable Machine Learning for Self-Service High-Risk Decision-Making, in: 26th International Conference Information Visualisation, 2022, pp. 322–329, IEEE,  arXiv:2205.04032.

-DCVis is a complete rebuild of the [DSCVis](https://github.com/Charles57-CWU/DSCVis) software, with new visualizations and enhanced tools.
+DCVis is a complete rebuild of the [DSCVis](https://github.com/Charles57-CWU/DSCVis) software, with new visualizations and enhanced tools which was built for [2].

+DCVis is software developed at Central Washington University's Visual Knowledge Discovery and Imaging Lab.
+Initiated in 2022, the project is built by Alice Williams, James Battistoni IV, Charles Recaido, and led by Dr. Boris Kovalerchuk.

 ## Licensing

-DCVis is licensed under the MIT License, allowing both personal and commercial use.
-For full details, see the `LICENSE` file.
+DCVis is freely and open source software licensed under the MIT License, allowing for both personal and commercial use.
+For full license details, see the `LICENSE` file.